Craftiee/circuitarium-mcp/docs/logisim.md

 }
 ```

-After version 0.3.0 is published, the equivalent immutable package command will
+The equivalent immutable package command is
-be `npx -y circuitarium-mcp@0.3.0`; it is documented here as forthcoming, not
-as a currently downloadable release.
+`npx -y circuitarium-mcp@0.3.0`.

 `LOGISIM_JAR` remains a compatibility fallback, but new configurations should
 use `CIRCUITARIUM_LOGISIM_JAR`.